galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > 2. **Execute**
 >
 > 3. Rename the Fastqinterlacer output to HUMANn2 input.
+>
 > 4. Change the datatype to FASTQ.
 {: .hands_on}

 ## **MetaPhlAn2**

-> ### {% icon hands_on %} Hands-on: MetaPhlAn2 is a computational tool used to profile the structure and the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data with species level resolution.
+MetaPhlAn2 is a computational tool used to profile the structure and the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data with species level resolution.
 MetaPhlAn2 takes as input a sequence file, in this case the FASTQ interlacer output.
 The output is a tab-separated file with the predicted taxon relative abundances.
 ![MetaPhlAn2](../../images/Metaphlan2.png)

+> ### {% icon hands_on %} Hands-on:
 >
 > 1. **MetaPhlAn2** {% icon tool %} with the following parameters:
->   - {% icon param-tool %} *”Input file”*: `MetaPhlAn2 input`
+>   - {% icon param-file %} *”Input file”*: `MetaPhlAn2 input`
 >   - {% icon param-select %} *”Database with clade-specific marker genes”*: `Locally cached`
 >   - {% icon param-select %} *”Cached database with clade-specific marker genes”*: `MetaPhlAn2 clade-specific marker genes`
 >   - {% icon param-select %} *”Type of analysis to perform”*: `Profiling a metagenomes in terms of relative abundances`